AdelOgal/natours/readme.md

 A Node.js and Express.js based tour booking system that allows users to book and manage tours online.

-Features
+-Features:

-User authentication and authorization
+1. User authentication and authorization
-Tour listings with details and images
+2. Tour listings with details and images
-Booking and payment processing using Stripe
+3. Booking and payment processing using Stripe
-Order management and confirmation emails
+4. Order management and confirmation emails
-Admin dashboard for tour management and booking tracking Tech Stack
+5. Admin dashboard for tour management and booking tracking

+-Tech Stack

-Node.js: JavaScript runtime environment
+1. Node.js: JavaScript runtime environment
-Express.js: Web framework for building web applications
+2. Express.js: Web framework for building web applications
-MongoDB: NoSQL database for storing tour and booking data
+3. ongoDB: NoSQL database for storing tour and booking data
-Stripe: Payment gateway for secure online payments Passport.js: Authentication middleware for user authentication
+4. Stripe: Payment gateway for secure online payments
+5. Passport.js: Authentication middleware for user authentication
-Postman: API testing and documentation tool for testing and validating API endpoints
+6. Postman: API testing and documentation tool for testing and validating API endpoints
-PUG: Template engine for rendering dynamic web pages
+7. PUG: Template engine for rendering dynamic web pages

-API Documentation
+-API Documentation

 API documentation is available in Postman.
 Use the following steps to access: